Playwright Test Setup in VSCode

 • runOptions -> reevaluateOnRerun: false is a particular task run behavior that does not re-substitute the variables when you rerun the test.
 Task variables will check your cursor position, amongst other things, to determine the content of the variable, like file name.
 This is "reevaluation".
 Turning it off, by setting it to false, tells VSCode to use the old, original value instead.
 So, now, you can edit the source code that caused the failing test, and immediately rerun the test using the old variable values.
 You are basically telling vscode, "just rerun the test, don't reevaluate the variables."

 • --project=chromium tells playwright to only run a single project.
 If you have 20 tests and 5 projects, that's 100 tests every time you run all the tests.
 That's not ideal for fast feedback loops.
 You can prune it down by using the project flag.
-See Playwright Tips and Tricks#Running one project locally and all projects on CI for more.
+See Playwright#Running one project locally and all projects on CI for more.

 User Keybindings